-- balanced curriculum (schools and colleges) and helpful resources for schools and colleges in line with KCSIE2022.
-The policy also includes helpful hyperlinks for the schools about teaching online safety in schools. - 4.4.
+- 4.4.
 The requirement to ensure that Individuals are able to use the internet and related communications technologies appropriately and safely is addressed as part of the wider duty of care to which all who work in Cambian locations are bound.
 This Online safety policy should help to ensure safe and appropriate use. - 4.5.
 Cambian undertakes that development and implementation of such a strategy should involve all the stakeholders in an Individual's care and education from all members of care, education and clinical staff, parents, members of the community and the Individuals themselves. - 4.6.
 The use of new technologies can put young people at risk.
 Some of the dangers they may face include: - 4.6.1.
 Access to illegal, harmful or inappropriate images or other content - 4.6.2.
 Unauthorised access to / loss of / sharing of personal information - 4.6.3.
 Be subject to radical or extremist views - 4.6.4.
 The risk of being subject to grooming by those with whom they make contact on the internet. - 4.6.5.
 The sharing / distribution of personal images or videos without an individual's consent or knowledge - 4.6.6.
 Inappropriate communication / contact with others, including stranger - 4.6.7.
 Cyberbullying - 4.6.8.
 Access to unsuitable video - 4.6.9.
 An inability to evaluate the quality, accuracy and relevance of information on the internet - 4.6.10.
 Plagiarism and copyright infringement - 4.6.11.
-Illegal downloading of music or video files - 4.6.12.
-The potential for excessive use which may impact on the social and emotional development and learning of the Individual - 4.6.13.
-Risk of radicalisation (see also Preventing Extremism and Radicalisation Policy) - 4.7.
-Many of these risks reflect situations in the off-line world and it is essential that this e-safety policy is used in conjunction with other Cambian policies (e.g. behaviour, anti-bullying and child protection and safeguarding policy). - 4.8.
+Illegal downloading of music or video files - The potential for excessive use which may impact on the social and emotional development and learning of the 4.6.12.
+Individual - 4.6.13.
+Risk of radicalisation (see also Preventing Extremism and Radicalisation Policy) - Many of these risks reflect situations in the off-line world and it is essential that this e-safety policy is used in conjunction 4.7. with other Cambian policies (e.g. behaviour, anti-bullying and child protection and safeguarding policy). - 4.8.
 As with all other risks, it is impossible to eliminate those risks completely.
 It is therefore essential where appropriate to build an Individual's resilience to the risks.
 It is also essential that where there is a possibility that an individual lacks mental capacity to make effective decisions around e-safety, that capacity assessments (MCA1 / MCA2) and if necessary Best Interest meetings are held to provide the correct level of support and or restrictions for those individuals when using technology.